FocalFlare/FF-About-Me-and-TOS/docs/home.md

 * [Socials 🔗↗](https://focalflare.carrd.co)

 > <big><strong>Random giant red reptilian monster or something</strong></big>
->> - 🚹: He/him, but don't be scared to ask for these (use either my name or they/them when in doubt)
+>> - 🚹: He/him, but don't be scared to ask for these (use either my name(s) or they/them when in doubt)
 >> - Afro-Irish Native American
 >> - Multimedia content creator